 mounted /data/debian/sys || mount -t sysfs sysfs /data/debian/sys

-#mounted /data/debian/dev || mount -o bind /dev /data/debian/dev
+mounted /data/debian/dev || mount -o bind /dev /data/debian/dev

-#mounted /data/debian/tmp || mount -t tmpfs tmpfs /data/cache # TODO: ok?
+mounted /data/debian/tmp || mount -t tmpfs tmpfs /data/cache

 mounted /data/debian/dev/pts || mount -t devpts devpts /data/debian/dev/pts